 5. Numerical Differentiation and Integration

 8. Advanced Topics

-Saumyen Guha a Ph D from Princeton University, USA, is currently an Associate Professor at the Department of Civil Engineering, Indian Institute of Technology Kanpur.
+Saumyen Guha a Ph D from Princeton University, USA, is currently a Professor at the Department of Civil Engineering, Indian Institute of Technology Kanpur.
 He did his B E in civil engineering from the Bengal Engineering College, Shibpur, and an M Tech in environmental engineering from the Indian Institute of Technology Kanpur.